 Gum disease typically develops out of poor oral hygiene habits, such as infrequent brushing and flossing.
 However, even steady oral hygiene habits are not always enough to keep gum disease at bay.
 Over time, particles from the foods you eat stick to your teeth and can get lodged in hard-to-reach-places.
 The average toothbrush is not designed to reach 100 percent of the cracks and crevices in your mouth, which is why you still need to visit the dentist for deep dental cleanings.

-During your general dental appointments in Phoenix, our treatment team thoroughly cleans your teeth and removes any plaque and bacteria that have built up in your mouth.
+During your routine dental exam and cleaning in Phoenix, our treatment team thoroughly cleans your teeth and removes any plaque and bacteria that have built up in your mouth.
 We use professional dental instruments and are specially trained to provide you with the deep cleaning your teeth need to remove tartar from your mouth.

 Additionally, because gum disease can be tricky to spot during its mild and early stages, your dentist might be the first person to catch and diagnose your gum disease.
 We might notice slight bleeding when we clean your teeth or observe patches or tartar that are difficult to see without handheld dental mirrors.
 The earlier the condition is diagnosed, the earlier we can treat it, and the more teeth we can save!

-If you suspect you have gum disease in Moon Valley, do not wait to call our dentists!
+If you suspect you have gum disease near Moon Valley, do not wait to call our dentists!
 We cannot stress the importance of early detection and early treatment when dealing with gum disease.

 Signs and Stages of Gum Disease